DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/drag-drop-context.md

 # DragDropContext Plugin Reference

-This plugin implements the drag-and-drop functionality and visualizes columns being dragged.
+A plugin that implements the drag-and-drop functionality and visualizes columns that are being dragged.

 ## User Reference